haplorhine/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![The top left corner of the image shows the status of the application and its URL](../../images/3/r4.png)

 According to the [documentation](https://render.com/docs/deploys) every commit to GitHub should redeploy the app.
-For some reason this is not always working.
+This seems to work only when Render is given repository access via the Render GitHub App.

-Fortunately, it is also possible to manually redeploy the app:
+Fortunately, if for some reason the automatic redeployment is not working, it is also possible to manually redeploy the app:

 ![Menu with the option to deploy latest commit highlighted](../../images/3/r5.png)